 Authenticate My Wine

-Ship your bottles to the WineFraud.com storage account located at one of our storage partner facilities.
-Following inspection we report our findings back to you according to the reporting method you selected.
+You can ship your bottles to the WineFraud.com storage account located at one of our storage partner facilities.
+Following inspection, we report our findings back to you according to the reporting method selected.
 You can ship your bottles to one of the following inspection locations: